About Teen Suicide

 Watch and Listen

-It's important to try to keep the lines of communication open and express your concern, support, and love.
+Try to keep the lines of communication open and express your concern, support, and love.
 If your teen confides in you, show that you take those concerns seriously.
-A fight with a friend might not seem like a big deal to you in the larger scheme of things, but for a teen it can feel immense and consuming.
-It's important not to minimize or discount what your teen is going through, as this can increase his or her sense of hopelessness.
+A fight with a friend might not seem like a big deal to you, but for a teen it can feel immense and consuming.
+Don't minimize or ignore what your teen is going through, as this can increase their sense of hopelessness.

 If your teen doesn't feel comfortable talking with you, suggest a more neutral person, such as another relative, a clergy member, a coach, a school counselor, or your child's doctor.